FluxML/Flux.jl/docs/src/models/advanced.md

 ```

 Sometimes, a more fine-tuned control is needed.
-We can freeze a specific parameter of a specific layer which already entered a `Params` object `ps`,
+We can freeze a specific layer which already entered a `Params` object `ps`,
 by simply deleting it from `ps`:

 ```julia
 ps = params(m)
 delete!(ps, m[2].b)
 ```
+Note that we cannot freeze a single parameter in our network.

 ## Custom multiple input or output layer